Volunteering at the Law Centre

 More about the volunteering role.

 Our assessment team provide the front of house services for the Law Centre.
-They are trained to deal with all our initial enquiries, predominantly over the telephone but it may include face to face, e-mails and texts.
-The assessment team prides itself on delivering a holistic approach so try to identify all of the callers issues and assess how we can best help them; this may include an internal appointment(s), giving of information or signposting to a more appropriate agency.
+They are trained to deal with all our initial enquiries, predominantly over the telephone but it may include face to face, e-mails, video conferencing and texts.
+The assessment team prides itself on delivering a holistic approach so try to identify all of the callers issues and assess how we can best help them.
+This may include arranging an internal appointment(s), giving of information or signposting to a more appropriate agency.